Natural Health & Wellness

 That’s the story that has me most encouraged.
 It looks to me like the renewed blood supply is doing the actual healing work.
 Clearing out the junk.
 Taking out the trash.
 Leaving a healthy tooth with strong gums in its path.
 Nobody at the dentist’s office ever told me that was possible.
 They told me gums don’t grow back.
 But mine did.

 I don’t have a perfect before-and-after photo because I wasn’t tracking it.
-I had given up on believing anything natural would help.
+I gave up a long time ago on chemicals and procedures, never on the natural route.
+The natural route I trust completely.
+I just don’t expect it to be photo-worthy.
+Real natural healing is quiet.
+It works in slow, layered, daily increments, and it doesn’t announce itself.
+So I didn’t pull out a camera.
+I just kept brushing, kept taking the powder, kept living.
 The reversal showed up while I wasn’t watching for it.
 That’s actually the thing I trust most about it.
 I wasn’t suggestible.
 I wasn’t projecting wishful thinking onto a borderline change.
 I literally noticed it after the fact, when I happened to look in the mirror with good lighting and realized my gum line wasn’t where I remembered it being.

 Where the Regrowth Has Been Strongest